tonysyu/deli/README.rst

 I actually wanted to name this package "SpyGlass", which is an area of Austin, TX and a really great name for a data-visualization package.
 Alas, that name is already taken in PyPi.
-For some reason, I was stuck with naming it something Austin-related, and decided to name it after a popular taco place here, TacoDeli.
-It's a bit appropriate,...
-I guess: Plotting is nothing if not a highly customized way of ... ____
+For some reason, my mind was stuck with naming it something Austin-related, and I decided to name it after a popular taco place here, TacoDeli.
+It's somewhat appropriate, I think: Plotting usually entails combining a lot of little, highly-customizable components.
+The package itself is also a combination of parts and ideas from a number of other popular plotting packages.
+(It's a bit of a stretch, I know.)

 .. _pyx: http://pyx.sourceforge.net/